secureCodeBox/secureCodeBox/documentation/docs/how-tos/hooks.md

 ## Introduction

-In this step-by-step tutorial, we will go through all the required stages to set up Hooks with the secureCodeBox.
+In this step-by-step tutorial, we will go through all the required stages to set up _Hooks_ with the _secureCodeBox_.
 Hooks can be used to perform post-processing on findings, for which we'll give a few examples.

 ## Setup